 Think you may have a water leak?
 Here’s some common places to check out:

 - Toilets–flappers are a huge source of leaks inside the house.
 Use dye tablets or food coloring to see if the flapper isn’t sealing property.
+Dye tablets are available free of charge at the Utility Billing office or by requesting a leak kit.

 - Drop a tablet or several drops into the tank (back part) of the toilet.
 Do not flush.
 Just wait.